 With the creation of Firefly Autism, parents have the option to access learning programs, therapy, respite, and consultation services in one place.
 Not surprisingly, this holistic environment where learning and treatments are well coordinated improves the children's learning rates.
 For example, children in our Foundations of Learning program are learning five times as fast compared to their learning rates on arrival with us.
 Moreover, reduced stress and travel time for both parents and children has a consequent positive impact on family life.

-Through our outreach team, we have worked with over 17 school districts and in four countries to provide consultation and support to teachers and educational staff and to specific autism programs.
+Through our outreach team, we have worked with over 17 school districts and in four counties to provide consultation and support to teachers and educational staff and to specific autism programs.
 Children in our House programs have come from 11 school districts and three states.

 We offer a variety of services to meet the dynamic needs of the autism community, which we know is an incredibly diverse group.
 What all our services have in common is their focus on transforming the lives of children with autism.
 By partnering with families, we are able to create life-long relationships through our thoughtful, innovative and empirical learning programs.